 Modern healthcare providers have evolved from community generalists to specialists located in urban centers of excellence across the globe.
 As a result, connecting patients with the right specialist often becomes a complex exercise in care team coordination, timing, travel and overhead costs.

 As of 2017, 71% of healthcare providers in the United States use telehealth and telemedicine tools as an alternative to in-person care, but these resources are smaller pieces of the larger care picture.
 A complicated case may have an entire network of clinicians supporting the patient behind the scenes, each constrained by their own siloes and systems.

 Virtual care uses technologies such as video, apps, messaging, wearables and other digital technologies to transform this siloed, disconnected approach to a more streamlined patient experience.
 It virtually connects the eyes and ears of clinicians directly to the patient, avoiding travel and further disruption.
 By engaging virtually, providers can coordinate across care teams, collaborating and sharing crucial data to aid in diagnoses and treatment.
 It also saves costly clinician time, which translates to an estimated $10 billion economic value annually in the US alone.

 Virtual care engages patients at their homes or on the go, providing valuable wellness information and enabling care teams to remotely monitor and provide health recommendations to patients.

 Accelerate the shift to a health and wellness system

 By embracing new technologies that enable greater insight and facilitate significant steps forward in personalized care, we can transform health from reactive “sick care”—treating patients long after chronic disease has become complicated—to a new model promoting proactive health and wellness.
 Microsoft is committed to supporting this new approach to create a more sustainable, effective healthcare system.
-For more information, read our eBook on digital transformation in health.
+For more information, read our eBook on engaging patients in the digital age.